joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6836565/2026/01/23/mlb-seranthony-dominguez-free-agency-signing-white-sox/

 **Labor Secretary’s Security Guard Placed on Leave**\
-`The department has been investigating complaints about the conduct of Labor Secretary Lori Chavez-DeRemer.`\
+`The department has been investigating complaints about the conduct of Secretary Lori Chavez-DeRemer.`\
 https://nytimes.com/2026/01/23/us/politics/labor-secretary-security-staff-investigation.html

 **How the CFP is changing in 2026: Still 12 teams, but shifts for Notre Dame, money distribution**\